troyvassalotti/troyv.dev/src/posts/cool-template-features-with-eleventy.md

 }
 ```

 I encountered a few hiccups when figuring out how to tell it where my image was.
-I changed my project structure so that all the source files live in `src` and all the config files (`package.json`,  `.eleventy.js`, etc. ) live in the root, so that was a tiny wrench in my system; however, I use it like so in my templates:
+I changed my project structure so that all the source files live in `src` and all the config files (`package.json`,  `.eleventy.js`, etc. ) live in the root, so that was a tiny wrench in my system.
+This was the solution I came to:

 ```twig
 {# index.njk #}